dictation-toolbox/Caster/docs/readthedocs/Text_Manipulation.md

     - Searches eight lines up and deletes from the cursor to the first occurrence of the word "examples" above the cursor.
 - _replace lease num six with hotel_
     - Replaces the nearest occurrence (to the left of the cursor) of the digit "6" with the letter "h".
+- _capital dunce three second multiple_
+    - change the 2nd instance of the word "multiple" in the next 3 lines to "Multiple"
+- _capital ross lower multiple_
+    - change the next instance of the word "Multiple" to "multiple"

 ## Possible future features
 Please feel free to try and implement these and submit a pull request!